The Society shall be known as “Gastroenterological Society of Singapore” (hereinafter referred to in this constitution as the “Society”).

 - The Honorary Secretary shall circulate to all members any such proposed amendment at least 14 days before the date of the General Meeting.

-- Any amendment of the rules of the Society shall be null and void unless at least two-thirds of the Ordinary members present at the Annual General Meeting vote in favour of such amendment.
+- Any amendment of the rules of the Society shall be null and void unless at least two-thirds (2/3) of the Ordinary members in good standing present at the Annual General Meeting vote in favour of such amendment.

-- Any such amendment shall not come into force without the prior sanction of the Registrar of Societies.
+- The Society shall not amend its Constitution without the prior approval in writing of the Registrar of Societies.

-In the event of any question or matter arising out of any point which is not expressly provided for in the rules, the Council shall have power to use their discretion to decide on any such question or matter.
-The decision of the Council shall be final unless it is reversed at a general meeting of members.
+In the event of any question or matter arising out of any point which is not expressly provided for in this constitution, the Executive Committee shall have power to use their own discretion to decide on any such question or matter.
+The decision of the Executive Committee shall be final unless it is reversed at a General Meeting of members.

 - In the event of the Society being dissolved as provided above, all debts and liabilities legally incurred on behalf of the Society shall be fully discharged and the remaining funds will be transferred to a professional medical body or charitable organization in Singapore as decided by the majority of the members at a General Meeting convened for the purpose of dissolving the Society.